donovanjblake/mcmod-manager/README.md

 In this example, the target version of minecraft is 1.21.5, and the preferred mod loader is Fabric.

-The path to the programs data _(currently not used)_ is overriden from the default application data path to `/home/alice/mcmod-data`.
+The path to the programs data is overriden from the default application data path to `/home/alice/mcmod-data`.

 The projects to download are sodium, faithful-32x, and distanthorizons.